dlang-community/awesome-d/README.md

 *Organizations that contribute to D projects.*

-* [D Programming Language](https://github.com/D-Programming-Language) - Official Organiaztion, hosts DMD, phobos and other official tools and libs.
+* [D Programming Language](https://github.com/D-Programming-Language) - Official Organization, hosts DMD, Phobos and other official tools and libs.
 * [Facebook](https://github.com/facebook) - Facebook hosts a lot of libraries in many languages.
 Their contribution to D is the [warp](https://github.com/facebook/warp)--a preprocessor for C/C++ written in D, and [flint](https://github.com/facebook/flint)--an open-source lint program for C++.

 * [DerelictOrg](https://github.com/DerelictOrg) - A GitHub organization hosting all Derelict bindings including: